tshrode37/Florida-Manatee-Mortalities/README.md

 ```
 <img src="https://user-images.githubusercontent.com/54876028/116290412-6e5a2580-a761-11eb-835c-daaa007f0d65.png" width="550" height="500"/>

 Now, while automated models are beneficial, we can still fit the model manually by using the `Arima()` function.
-It should be noted that by using this function, we would be able to apply the estimated model to new data, even though this function is recommended.
+It should be noted that by using this function, we would not be able to apply the estimated model to new data, even though this function is recommended.
 We can fit an ARIMA model manually by using the following general approach:

 1. Plot data
 2. Transform data to stabilize variance if necessary